nullJP/THRASH/README.md

 # THRASH

-THRASH essentially acts as an add-on to the bash terminal by providing fun and/or convenient command aliases and modifications to the terminal itself.
+THRASH essentially acts as an add-on to the bash terminal.
+It is simply my setup of fun custom aliases and modifications to bash.

 # Install
 - Change to the cloned directory: